RyanTaoLiu/NeuralSlicer/README.md

 **Install Steps**:

-**setp 0**: Compile the [S^3-Slicer](https://github.com/zhangty019/S3_DeformFDM) code with QMake for the printing field to slicers.
+**Setp 0: Compile the [S^3-Slicer](https://github.com/zhangty019/S3_DeformFDM) code with QMake for the printing field to slicers.**

-1.Add a pushbutton in the file '/S3_DeformFDM/ShapeLab/MainWindow.ui' 2.Create a correspondence slot funtion on_pushButtonXXX_Clicked(), and copy the realization from file '/thirdparty/additional/S3Slicer.cpp'.
+1.Add a pushbutton in the file '/S3_DeformFDM/ShapeLab/MainWindow.ui' 2.Create a correspondence slot function on_pushButtonXXX_Clicked(), and copy the realization from file '/thirdparty/additional/S3Slicer.cpp'.

-**setp 1: Create and config the python environment.
+**Step 1: Create and config the Python environment.**

 ```
 !git clone https://github.com/zhangty019/S3_DeformFDM